 Ingredients

-- 5 tablespoon of coconut nectar or low GI sweetener maple syrup, agave etc..
+- 6 tablespoon agave nectar or low GI sweetener maple syrup, agave etc..

 Instructions